wellbyt3/audit-process/README.md

 ## Part 1: Preparation & Setup

 ### Reminders
-Before I start an audit, I like to remind myself of things I've learned from previous audits.
+Before I start an audit, I like to remind myself of what I've learned from previous audits.

-Here's a list of those reminders:
+**Here are those reminders**:
 1. "Slow is smooth, smooth is fast."
 Don't ever rush.
 2. There's a difference between "knowing of" something versus understanding it.
 Be intellectually honest with yourself.
 3. Do NOT start a contest midway through unless you're 100% certain you'll be able to finish early.
 Being stressed about running out of time is damaging to performance.